-What Is Stare Decisis and Why Is It Important?
+What Does Stare Decisis Mean and Why Is It Important?

 Understanding the Precedent Principle Known As Stare Decisis and Requirement For Courts to Follow Prior Decisions

 The actual Latin translation of stare decisis is, "To stand by that which is decided", and although an inaccurate translation from the literal Latin, the principle of 'stare decisis' may be thought of as the starring precedent setting decision when a judge is reviewing a set of facts and looking to case law of similar cases in the past for guidance on how to rule in the current situation.
 The principle of stare decisis is to provide parties within legal proceedings as well as the advocates and the judges and adjudicators with an opportunity to rely upon guiding precedent.
 Guiding precedent establishes a baseline understanding of what should be anticipated and thereby provides some assurance of predictability and consistency with the law and what should be expected as justice.

 Does Stare Decisis Require Judges to Only Follow Cases From Higher Courts?

 Unless a Strong Reason to the Contrary Exists, the Stare Decisis Principle Should Apply Even If the Past Decision Comes From a Same Level Court.

 Per Whitford v.
 Backman, 2016 CanLII 1308 to provide for consistency and predictability within the law, a Judge in a lower court should base reasoning on previous case decisions even where a previous case decision arose in a court of the same level.
 In Whitford.
 In Whitford it was stated that: